bloomberg/chromium.bb/README_en_US.txt

 (https://lists.sourceforge.net/lists/listinfo/wordlist-devel).
 If you
 have specific issues with any of these dictionaries please file a bug report at https://github.com/kevina/wordlist/issues.

+IMPORTANT CHANGES INTRODUCED IN 2015.04.24:

+The dictionaries are now in UTF-8 format instead of ISO-8859-1.
+This was required to handle smart quotes correctly.

+IMPORTANT CHANGES INTRODUCED IN 2016.01.19:

+"SET UTF8" was changes to "SET UTF-8" in the affix file as some versions of Hunspell do not recognize "UTF8".

 ADDITIONAL NOTES: